flecsi/flecsi/doc/sphinx/src/tutorial/ntree.rst

 The implementation is based on four files:

 - ``ntree_sph.hh``: The SPH specialization of the N-Tree.
 It will be used to illustrate the different tree traversals methods.
-- ``main.cc``: The Sod shock tube implementation, creates the N-Tree and uses tasks to evolve the simulation.
+- ``ntree.cc``: The Sod shock tube implementation, creates the N-Tree and uses tasks to evolve the simulation.
-- ``sph_physics.hh``: Provides the physics used in the tasks of ``main.cc``.
+- ``sph_physics.hh``: Provides the physics used in the tasks of ``ntree.cc``.
 - ``control.hh``: The different control points to run the example.

 In this document we will refer to the leaves of the N-Tree as ``entities``.
 In this example the ``entities`` will represent the `particles` in SPH.
 The other components of the tree are called nodes and are a separate index space.
 The ``keys`` will refer to the space-filling curve values associated with the ``entities`` and ``nodes``.

-We will first focus on the ``main.cc`` file which implements the Sod shock tube, using the specialization described later.
+We will first focus on the ``ntree.cc`` file which implements the Sod shock tube, using the specialization described later.
 We will not detail all the tasks and the physics involved, but this will give us an opportunity to explore the capabilities of the N-Tree.

 Control Model
 -------------